asim/turbo/README.md

 ## Overview

-This is a GPT backend for the OpenAI API.
+Proxy GPT is a team based GPT backend for the ChatGPT API.
+It enables you to create teams and group chat, perform user signup and authentication, and includes a full chat API for prompting and streaming responses.
 All requests are forwarded using a shared key.
-The requests are logged in a database for filtering, auditing, etc. It's a standard Go program that can be deployed anywhere using sqlite or a postgres database for persistence.
+Requests are logged in a database for filtering, auditing, etc. It's a standard Go program that can be deployed anywhere using sqlite or a postgres database for persistence.

 ## Features